How to Offer Mental Health Support to Someone Who Rejects It

 - Buy a Helpful Book or Movie.
-When you purchase a book or movie that has a positive message or involves a character similar to the person you know, that person will be able to take the positive message with them without having to talk about his or her own struggles.
+When you purchase a book or movie with a positive message or involves a character similar to the person you know, that person will be able to take the positive message without having to talk about his or her own struggles.

 Articles on Supporting Loved Ones with a Mental Illness